NeoGeographyToolkit/StereoPipeline/docs/tools/parallel_stereo.rst

 See :numref:`tutorial` for more details.
 Many examples of this program are in :numref:`examples`.

-It is suggested that after this program is started, one examine how well it uses the CPUs and memory on all nodes, especially at the correlation stage (:numref:`entrypoints`).
-One may want to set the ``--processes``, ``--threads-multiprocess``, and ``--threads-singleprocess`` options (:numref:`parallel_stereo_options`), also ``--corr-memory-limit-mb`` (:numref:`stereodefault`), and do set ``--nodes-list``.
-Note that the SGM/MGM algorithms can be quite memory-intensive.
-For these, by default, the number of threads is set to 8, and the number of processes is the number of cores divided by the number of threads, on each node.
-Otherwise, the default is to use as many processes as there are cores.

 This tool will create a set of output files (:numref:`outputfiles`).
 Internally some of them will be GDAL VRT files, that is, plain text virtual mosaics of files created by individual processes, with the